kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 Design Details
 ^^^^^^^^^^^^^^

-The ROS node for this system takes in information from the current sensors, load sensors, ASTRA camera, and actuator end stops and encoders to function.
+The ROS node for this system takes in information from the current sensors, load sensors, and actuator end stops and encoders to function.
 When control is handed off to the collection system by the scheduler for the first time, the collection system assumes it is at a mining position.
 The scheduler wont hand off control if it is not in a valid mining spot.
 The system first uses the angle actuators to move the collection arm to a set